 • The water should be warm to break the surface tension (the strength between the water molecules) of the water.
 This is the reason Chinese drink so much warm or hot tea.
 It will also heat the whole body and help it fight the virus.

 The alkaline water is the best, if you have a filter.
 There are also some products that increase the absorption of water into the cells: Hydracel (helps improve the alkalinity (pH) of water) or Microhydrin (a powerful antioxidant that supplies your body building blocks to help create energy, enhance endurance and speed recovery.
 Microhydrin can give you the life energy not provided by our modern diets).
 But, I have to admit, they are good, but they are quite expensive.
-Nevertheless, if you want to find more details about them, check them here, at their manufacturer, or on Amazon, to have an idea.

 Don’t force yourself to drink more than you can.
 The idea is not to drink 4 l of liquids instead of 2 l, but to replace the usual glass of coke, or soft drink with soup, or tea.